 Jivitputrika Vrat, also known as Jiwit Putra, is observed for the well being of the sons by mothers in North India, especially in

 Bihar, Uttar Pradesh and Madhya Pradesh.
-In 2016, the date of Jivitputrika Vrat is September 23.
-Time of Paaran in 2016 is at 2:41 AM on September 24 - as it is middle of night you can do it in the morning of September 24.
+In 2017, the date of Jivitputrika Vrat is September 13.
+Time of Paaran in 2017 is at 10:48 PM on September 13.
 The Vrat is observed on the eighth day in the waning phase of the Ashwin Month.
 Jiutya, a red and yellow thread, is worn by mothers who undertake this fasting.
 A section of Hindu society has started questioning the relevance of such Vrats that are exclusively dedicated to sons; they are argue that it only worsens the condition of women and only encourage female feticide.

 Jivitputrika Vrat is not dedicated to any particular deity.
 The sole aim of the Vrat is the long life of sons.
 After early morning bath and prayers, mothers start the fast and do not take any food during the whole day.
 Jiutya, a red and yellow thread, is worn on the day by fasting women and some women wear it till the thread is worn out.